Skip to content

 What is PySuricata?

-PySuricata is a lightweight Python library for exploratory data analysis (EDA) that generates self-contained HTML reports using streaming algorithms for memory efficiency.
+PySuricata is a Python library for exploratory data analysis that generates self-contained HTML reports.
+It uses streaming algorithms to process data in chunks, keeping memory bounded regardless of dataset size.

 Is PySuricata production-ready?